Skip to main content

 Another intern, Zach Vera, expressed how understanding rural communities has been a major part of their learning experience.
 They emphasized the importance of a pharmacist being knowledgeable about community habits, like tobacco use and farming, and how that can influence compassionate care and conversations with rural patients.
 Similarly, Kyle Endsley said, “The community I serve often has the desire to be healthier, but often lacks the resources to do so.”

 Vera points out that perspectives about perceived importance of health generally emphasize urban populations, rather than rural ones.
 Endsley and Veras’ experiences speak to the growing need for better access to care in rural communities.
-The RPHI is working in these rural areas through community partnerships to reduce negative health outcomes and provide desperately needed services.
+The RuralRX is working in these rural areas through community partnerships to reduce negative health outcomes and provide desperately needed services.
 Collaborating with local health centers, community pharmacies and county health departments, the program is actively working to bridge the gap in resources.

 A unique area of learning for several of the interns was related to 340b Drug Discount Pricing.
 The 340b Drug Pricing Program under the Health Resources and Services Administration enables low-income patients to access medications at a more affordable price.
 Endsley says the 340b Program has a profound impact on how the clinic operates and sets future goals, which “generates a significant amount of savings for the clinic that can be used to improve clinic provisions.”
 That money can support patients through funding opportunities like expanded clinic operations or the hiring of more providers.